 The world is ravaged by NIA (Neuroinflammatory Affliction), a virus that causes people to lose memories.
 This can come on abruptly or happen gradually.
 Veterinarian Emma Ryerson realises that her husband, photographer Jude Williamson, has become affected and sees him gradually staring to forget things.
 She keeps a journal, remembering how they first met, became involved and then married.
 She struggles to keep them together and find a possible cure for Jack as this starts to affect more and more of their relationship.

 Little Fish comes from Chad Hartigan, a director who has made a handful of not widely seen indie films with the likes of Luke and Brie Are on a First Date (2008), This is Martin Bonner (2013) and Morris from America (2016), all of which are non-genre works.
 The name on the credits that caught my attention was that of Mattson Tomlin, a screenwriter on the rise.
 Tomlin had previously directed The Projectionist (2008) and Solomon Grundy (2012), neither being widely seen.
-Several months prior to this, Tomlin had written the script for the superpowers film Project Power (2020), which had apparently been the result of a bidding war, and had him selected as writer of the upcoming The Batman (2022).
+Several months prior to this, Tomlin had written the script for the superpowers film Project Power (2020), which had apparently been the result of a bidding war, and directed Mother/Android (2021).
 The film adapts a 2011 short story by newcomer writer Aja Gabel.

 The premise of a world where a plague affects people with amnesia is an excellent one.
 The same idea had previously been conducted in the also worthwhile Embers (2015).
 Embers is more of an arthouse film, which charts several different people as they experience periodic memory resets.
 Around the same time, there was also the Greek-made Apples (2020) about a plague that causes amnesia, which I have yet to see.
 (See also Films About Plague and Pandemic).